Editorial | From the Editor’s Chair | | |

 Welfare Conference, Washington 5, D.C.
 Ed.
 View Less |

-invi......
-View MoreWe are glad to print a letter receivedfrom the Rev. T. H. Lyle on which we
+inv......
+View MoreWe are glad to print a letter received from the Rev. T. H. Lyle on which we

 invited the Rev. H. K. Moulton to comment.
 Mr Moulton needs no introduction